MARTIMM/gnome-gtk3/docs/content-docs/about.md

 # License

-The perl6 software has `The Artistic License 2.0`, See [artistic license](/content-docs/license-soft.html).
+The Raku software has `The Artistic License 2.0`, See [artistic license](/content-docs/license-soft.html).
 Documentation at this site has the `GNU Free Documentation License` and can be read [here](/content-docs/license-doc.html).

 ⓒ 2019 Marcel Timmerman.